-Where you leave the benefits directly to Amanda, this will sit in her estate for Inheritance Tax purposes.
-It will also be part of her estate should she remarry in the future, or be financially assessed for the cost of long term care.
-Using a Discretionary Trust enables Amanda to control and access the funds to support her during the remainder of her life, but protects the value from Inheritance Tax, care costs and from passing to any new husband on her death.
-Either of these options will give Amanda more choice and control.
+Where you leave the benefits directly to Geoffrey, this will sit in his estate for Inheritance Tax purposes.
+It will also be part of his estate should he remarry in the future, or be financially assessed for the cost of long term care.
+Using a Discretionary Trust enables Geoffrey to control and access the funds to support his during the remainder of his life, but protects the value from Inheritance Tax, care costs and from passing to any new spouse or partner on his death.
+Alternatively, the use of Nominee Accounts could achieve similar flexibility by passing funds to Geoffrey or your other chosen beneficiaries within a pensions wrapper.
+All of these options will give Geoffrey more choice and control.
 This is an aspect to discuss with David Knight.

-Please note that, under HMRC rules, the maximum lump sum payable tax free on death from all sources is limited to the Lifetime Allowance, which is currently £1.25 million.
-Despite the reduction to £1 million due to be effective in April 2016, this does not seem likely to affect you.
+Please note that, under HMRC rules, the maximum lump sum payable tax free on death from all sources is limited to the Lifetime Allowance, which is currently £1 million.
+However, if you did obtain Fixed Protection 2016, your Lifetime Allowance would be £1.25 million.

-Draw benefits as and when you wish, depending on your future requirements
+• Draw benefits as and when you wish, depending on your future requirements

-Adding the funds to the proposed SSAS with Pension Practitioner will also allow you to utilise Flexible Access Drawdown, which enables you to draw taxable income without any limitations.
+Adding the funds to your existing SSAS with Pension Practitioner will also allow you to utilise Flexible Access Drawdown, which enables you to draw taxable income without any limitations.
 This means you can maximise the income initially, with the ability to vary the level being drawn if the need arises.

-This will enable you to adjust the income taken from your pensions to suit other income from investments (including those made with your Tax Free Cash) or even other employment, including consultancy in retirement.
-That flexibility is not available within the current plans.
+This will enable you to adjust the level of pension income being drawn to suit other sources of income.
+That flexibility is not available within the current scheme.
 This option will significantly improve your personal control over the choices you make as to when and how you do retire.